andrew-wharton/humanhash/README.md

 String digest = "7528880a986c40e78c38115e640da2a1"

+/*
-// pass in a hash that contains only hexidecimal characters (0-9 and a-f), and get back 4 pseudorandom words from the wordlist assert new HumanHasher().humanize(digest) == "three-georgia-xray-jig"
+  Pass in a digest that contains only hexidecimal characters (0-9 and a-f), and get back a human readable translation that's 4 words long, each word from a dictionary of 256 words.
+  Using 4 words, there are 2^32 possible hashes, or ~ 4.3 billion
+ */
+assert new HumanHasher().humanize(digest) == "three-georgia-xray-jig"

+/*
-// or if you want a different number of words, give the number as a second argument assert new HumanHasher().humanize(digest, 6) == "high-mango-white-oregon-purple-charlie"
+  You can change the fidelity of the humanized hash by requesting a different number of words, giving the number as a second argument
+ */
+assert new HumanHasher().humanize(digest, 6) == "high-mango-white-oregon-purple-charlie"

+/*
-// You can also pass in your own custom word list to the constructor, useful for improving recognition for usage with languages other than english. def customWordList = (0..255).collect { "alfa" } // not a useful wordlist, but demonstrates the point... assert new HumanHasher(customWordList).humanize(digest) == "alfa-alfa-alfa-alfa"
+  You can also pass in your own custom word list to the constructor, useful for improving recognition for usage with languages other than english.
+ */
+def customWordList = (0..255).collect { "alfa" } // not a useful wordlist, but demonstrates the point...
+assert new HumanHasher(customWordList).humanize(digest) == "alfa-alfa-alfa-alfa"

 ```
 That's really all there is to it!